Why Commercial Rent Reform?

 Our vision is to set the framework for modern Commercial Tenant-Landlord guidelines.
 Leveling the playing field will give local businesses and landlords the tools they need to ensure thriving local neighbourhoods.

 CommercialRent.ca was launched by the Better Way Alliance – Canada’s Ethical Employer network.
 Our members create great local jobs in their communities.
 However, the uncertainty of rent increases can have massive impacts on creating better company culture and benefits.
-When rent goes up, it means less money to invest in employees.
+When rent goes up, it means less money to invest in employees – we can’t create and sustain good local jobs when we can’t pay the rent.

 Most businesses across Ontario and Canada understand the value of investing in employees.
 However, the uncertainty of lease renewals and changes to rent prices hinder the capabilities of brick and mortar businesses to plan for the future.